-AH: There was an interesting study done in Michigan State University where they looked at people who owned high-end automobiles versus people who owned average or low-end cars.
-And they found that, when studying how they perceived – or how they felt – about their driving experience, how much they actually enjoyed driving.
-The study found that people with the high-end vehicles didn’t report a greater level of driving satisfaction than the people with the low-end vehicles.
+Andrew Hallam: There was an interesting study done in Michigan State University where they looked at people who owned high-end automobiles versus people who owned average or low-end cars.
+And they found that when studying how they perceived – or how they felt – about their driving experience, how much they actually enjoyed driving.
+The study found that people with high-end vehicles didn’t report a greater level of driving satisfaction than the people with low-end vehicles.

 Robin Powell: What Andrew described there is an example of what’s called the hedonic treadmill.
 Basically, we spend money on things that don’t give us as much pleasure as we’d hoped.

 Andrew Hallam: So you spend £600 on a brand new phone – a brand new iPhone 36 or whatever the new iPhone is of the day – and, at first you have a sugar high.
 It feels really good; perhaps you’ve even lined up to buy this thing.
 And then, after two or three weeks, it’s just another phone.
 It’s the same, studies show, with automobiles; it’s the same with home renovations too.
 So, when I look back on it, to get back to your question, when I look back on it, I see that I haven’t really given up anything of any long-term value for financial freedom.